Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in

 The scheme for the GKP qubit generation with the cross-Kerr interaction has been proposed in Ref.~\cite{pirandola2004constructing}.
 In this scheme, two coherent states interact with each other via the cross-Kerr interaction, and the GKP qubit is generated after the measurement of one of the coherent states.
-One merit of this scheme is that the effective cross-Kerr interaction could be large by using a large amplitude of the coherent state, even if the cross-Kerr interaction per photon is small.
-However, Ref.~\cite{pirandola2004constructing} provides the GKP-like qubit which may not be sufficient to implement FTQC with the GKP qubit due to the two features: The first one is that the state has different codewords between position and momentum quadratures.
-Since the two-qubit gate on the GKP qubits interacts with the quadratures with each other, this feature requires the additional squeezing operation to match the codewords between both quadratures, where the squeezing operation in an optical setup~\cite{yoshikawa2007demonstration, miyata2014experimental} introduces a noise derived from a finite squeezing.
-The second one is that the probability of misidentifying the bit value of the generated state is $\sim 1\%$ at least.
-The probability of the misidentifying the bit value should be $\sim 0.01\%$ at most to implement FTQC with GKP qubits, which corresponds to the GKP qubit with the squeezing level 10dB.
-Thus, it is still difficult to implement FTQC with the GKP-like qubit generated by the conventional method using the cross-Kerr method.
+One merit of this scheme is that the effective interaction could be large by using a large amplitude of the coherent state, even if the cross-Kerr interaction per photon is small.
+On the other hand, it is an open problem whether the state generated by Ref.~\cite{pirandola2004constructing} is appropriate for FTQC with the GKP qubit or not due to the two features: the first one is that the generated state has different codewords between position and momentum quadratures.
+Since the two-qubit gate on the GKP qubits interacts with the quadratures with each other, it is more suitable to use the same codewords between position and momentum quadratures.
+This feature requires the additional squeezing operation to match the codewords between both quadratures, where the squeezing operation in an optical setup~\cite{yoshikawa2007demonstration, miyata2014experimental} introduces a noise derived from a finite squeezing.
+The second one is that the probability of misidentifying the bit value of the generated state is $\sim 1\%$.
+The threshold of the squeezing level for FTQC with the GKP qubit has been known to be around 10 dB at most~\cite{fukui2018high,fukui2019high,yamasaki2020polylog}, which corresponds to the probability of the misidentifying the bit value, $\sim 0.01\%$.
+Although it is not known whether the probability of misidentifying the bit value of the state in Ref.~\cite{pirandola2004constructing} can be improved, it is unclear currently that the generated state could be FTQC with the GKP qubit~\cite{note6}.